 Children with poor self-regulation skills can have emotional and behavioral problems, including being anxious, irritable, impulsive, destructive, or aggressive.
 One research paper points out, “adolescents who do not regulate their emotions and behavior are more likely to engage in risk-taking and unhealthy behaviors.”

-On the other hand, the children who are able to self-regulate make healthy choices for themselves and those around them, according to Harvard University’s Center on the Developing Child.
+On the other hand, children who are able to self-regulate make healthy choices for themselves and those around them, according to Harvard University’s Center on the Developing Child.
 They state, “when children have opportunities to develop executive function and self-regulation skills, individuals and society experience lifelong benefits.”

 As you may be aware (especially during the pandemic), social interaction is incredibly important for mental health.
 It will also help your child foster a sense of belonging and safety, be happier, and learn to be a compassionate citizen of the world.